← All posts

 The father-son phenomenon

-At least five players inside the ATP top 50 are coached by their own fathers:
+Four players inside the ATP top 50 are coached by their own fathers:

 This is not typical.
 The conventional elite development model involves sending a talented junior to an academy, separating the coaching relationship from the family dynamic, and professionalising the support structure early.
 The father-coached model does the opposite.